Guitar-Sound-Processing/GSP/gsp_daisy/ExprPedal.md

 GSP can handle up to 8 expression pedals, to drive effects like Volume, Wah-Wah and several others.
 The External Device reads the potentiometer voltage, scale it and send to Daisy Seed by serial line at 10 Hz frequency.

+## Parameter format

+On the description of the commands, the following rules apply to the parameters:

+- {var} indicates a numeric value in ASCII
+- \<var\> indicates a numeric value sent by serial line in binary format
+- /var\ indicates that the string stored in the variable var is sent in ASCII code.
+- *efc* indicates a command or effect name like ovd, phr, wah, pot, and others.

 ## Expression Pedal Command

 The command ```pot``` links a given effect configured with LFO_EXTERNAL profile in the LFFG to an expression pedal.